necrontier/bean-arch-config/README.md

 # bean-arch-config
-This is are just my important cofig files
+These are just my important config files.